engrhamzaaliimran/FreeRTOSArduino/README.md

 # FreeRTOSArduino
-This repo contains arduino specific Tutorials of FreeRTOS
+This repo contains arduino specific Tutorials of FreeRTOS.
+PDF files contains an introductory slides to all the tutorials